My Activity Tracking

 My target 220 mi

-Please help increasing awareness for Autism & raise funds for Ambitious About Autism
+Please help raising vital funds for Ambitious About Autism

 People on the autism spectrum perceive the world with their own eyes and socialize with others in their own way.
-If we compare with a computer, they use a different operating system as Linux, MacOS or Windows.
+If a comparison with a computer works, they use a different operating system as Linux, MacOS or Windows.
 Autistic human beings step out of their comfort zone every single day to fit in a society not made for them.

-The idea of the Manchester to London race is to replicate for a single day what every autistic person goes through all their lifetime.
+On June 22nd, we will cycle 220 miles from Manchester to London.
+The idea of this race is to replicate for a single day what every autistic person goes through all their lifetime.
 By pushing mental and physical abilities every participant will reach the point where “Making it to London” becomes the only goal.
-This is an analogy for the effort autistic people go through when evolving in our world.
+An analogy for the effort autistic people go through when evolving in our world.

 Regardless of fitness and training, all participants arrive in London exhausted.
-Sooner or later most will ask themselves “Why am I doing this?”.
+Sooner or later in the ride most will ask themselves “Why am I doing this?”.
 Well, I have done this 10 times already and will do it as long as my body permits.
 For the simple reason it is the best day I spend on a bike every year.
-It’s worth it just for the incredible human beings I have met over the years.
+The fundraiser put aside, it’s worth it just for the incredible human beings I have met over the years.
 The fact we all do this to generate awareness for Autism and fundraise for Ambitious About Autism adds another layer.
 M2L does something no race or sportive will ever replicate.

 My daughter was 10 years old when I started riding this and has embraced the cause early on.
 From baking muffins to accelerate my fundraiser she’s taking up the challenge of riding it herself.
 So 2025 will be a Father Daughter adventure like we have never done before.